NFL Power Rankings 2018: Where Each Team Stands as Season Approaches

 Sam Bradford was a big free-agent signing, but injuries have played a major factor to this point in his career.
 He has not started all 16 regular-season games since 2012.
 Meanwhile, ex-Chicago Bear Mike Glennon was also signed in free agency, and the team used the No. 10 overall pick on former UCLA star Josh Rosen.

-Bradford will likely be under center in Week 1, but if Rosen continues to impress, like Sam Farmer of the Los Angeles Times reports, he could force a tough decision—and it could be for the best.
+Bradford will likely be under center in Week 1, but if Rosen continues to impress, like Sam Farmer of the Los Angeles Times reported, he could force a tough decision—and it could be for the best.

 23. Seattle Seahawks